sheelask/docker-quick-start/README.md

 # When you delete an image, that is associated with a container you are left with a dangling

 `docker image prune`

+# Docker Registries

+A docker registry is responsible for storing and distributing docker images.
+The default public registry for images is `Docker Hub`.
+But you can also create your own public/private registries and pull images from there.